wxWidgets/wxWidgets/docs/osx/install.md

 from the App Store.
 It is a free IDE from Apple that provides all of the tools you need for working with wxWidgets.

-After Xcode is installed, download wxWidgets-{version}.tar.bz2 and then double-click on it to unpack it to create a wxWidgets directory.
+After Xcode is installed, download `wxWidgets-{version}.tar.bz2` and then double-click on it to unpack it to create a wxWidgets directory.

 Next use Terminal (under Applications, Utilities, Terminal) to access a command prompt.
-Use cd to change directories to your wxWidgets directory and execute the following sets of commands from the wxWidgets directory.
+Use `cd` to change directories to your wxWidgets directory and execute the following sets of commands from the wxWidgets directory.

     mkdir build-cocoa-debug
     cd build-cocoa-debug
     ../configure --enable-debug
     make

+It is recommended to use `-jN` option with the last command, where `N` is a number of the processors in your system (which can be checked using `sysctl -n hw.ncpu` command if you are not sure), as this will dramatically speed up the build on modern systems.
+So in practice you should use a command like this:

+    make -j16

+You may also prefer to add `-s` option to avoid normal output from make and/or redirect it you to a log file for further inspection.

 Build the samples and demos